 |Director||Brian De Palma|

-Only by stealing the real NOC list and contacting the potential buyer can Hunt learn who the traitor really is and clear his name.
+Only by stealing the real NOC list and contacting the potential buyer can Hunt learn who the traitor really is and clear his own name.
 In order to do this he gathers a new taskforce.
 Who can he trust?
-Will his willingness to believe people he knows self-destruct by the end of the film?
+Will his willingness to believe people self-destruct by the end of the film?

 |Setting||Prague, CIA Headquarters in Langley, Channel Tunnel Eurostar|